Northeastern Logo

 How to distinguish: Path patch from A to B's Q/K/V inputs separately.
 Whichever has the highest effect tells you the composition type.

-4. Case Study 1: The Induction Circuit
+4. Case Study 1: The IOI Circuit (Wang et al.)

 The Behavior